xenophile127/Legend-of-the-Mana-Sword/docs/sgb.md

 Most officially licensed games seem to have dealt with this by ignoring Super Game Boy or sticking with a few common enhancements, such as a border.

 Despite the many setbacks, in addition to the beautiful border Legend of the Mana Sword has some small Super Game Boy enhancements just for the ending.
-Future work will mostly go into Game Boy Color improvements as that is a technically much more powerful and robust platform that allows many more colors to be used simultaniously.
+Future work will mostly go into Game Boy Color improvements as that is a technically much more powerful and robust platform that allows many more colors to be used simultaneously.